 Return On Investment (ROI)

-There has been much talk about social media and ROI lately and I think I have figured out the key to it all – only you can figure out what matters to your school and define how it is measured.
+There has been much talk about social media for school marketing and ROI lately and I think I have figured out the key to it all – only you can figure out what matters to your school and define how it is measured.
 As a result, you should determine the goal(s) of your social media campaign and then determine how you will measure it’s success.
 In the end, this process will determine your return on investment.
 ROI is, and should be, specific to each school and to each social media campaign.

 Everyone’s Doing It